-Norway has long been a favourite destination for cruisers.
+Norway cruises have long been a favourite among cruisers.
 This beautiful country offers an incredibly diverse range of landscapes, from the beachy shores of Kristiansand in the south to icy Tromsø in the north.
-One of the country’s most visited spots is the Norwegian fjords, winding waterways framed by steep-sided gorges, emerald meadows and the occasional red-roofed village.
-Many cruise lines including P&O Cruises, Viking, Celebrity Cruises, Fred Olsen and Norway’s national line Hurtigruten offer this bucket-list sailing.
+A major cruising highlight is the Norwegian fjords, winding waterways framed by steep-sided gorges, emerald meadows and the occasional red-roofed village.
+Cruises in Norway are operated by many cruise lines including P&O Cruises, Viking, Celebrity Cruises, Fred Olsen and Norway’s national line Hurtigruten offer this bucket-list sailing.
 However, it’s not just the country's landscapes that attract visitors to cool and beautiful Norway, with the capital of Oslo making for a great city day out with Viking museums, fortresses, a royal palace and cosy hygge cafés, while historical Bergen is packed with homages to the Hanseatic days.

-Known as the ‘The heart of the fjords', Norway’s second city of Bergen is a firm favourite on cruise itineraries.
+Known as the ‘The heart of the fjords', the second city of Bergen is a firm favourite on Norway cruise itineraries.
+Princess Cruises Norway sailings head here, for instance.
 The city is the gateway to the Norwegian fjords, surrounded by steep forested slopes that back right onto the majestic fjords.
 Bergen’s Vågen harbour is dominated by the Unesco World Heritage Site Bryggen (or the wharf), a series of colourful Hanseatic heritage buildings with triangle roofs.
 The city itself is packed with culture, with museums and art galleries lining its steep cobbled streets, some paying detailing the city’s illustrious history as a major Hanseatic trading post.
 For ultimate tranquilly ride the Fløibanen funicular to the top of Mount Fløyen – offering panoramic views of the harbour.

-There are few places in Norway that get as much sun as Kristiansand, the country’s southernmost port.
+There are few places in Norway that get as much sun as Kristiansand, the country’s southernmost port, and many cruises around Norway stop here, such as Celebrity Cruises Norway voyages.
 Kristiansand styles itself as ‘Norway's No. 1 Holiday Resort’, offering sandy white beaches, waterparks and even hosting Norway’s biggest beach party – the annual Palmesus festival.
 The city is all lovely leafy streets and blossom trees and one of its beaches – Bystranda – even has palm trees.
 Travellers can spend hours in the sun exploring the likes of Odderøya – a former naval base turned artsy recreational area with museums, music venues, galleries and indoor climbing facilities.
-Kristiansand is also home to one of Northern Europe’s biggest collection of old, white wooden houses – charming Posebyen old town.
+Kristiansand is also home to one of Northern Europe’s biggest collections of old, white wooden houses – charming Posebyen old town.

-You can’t come to Norway and not visit the fjords, with the country home to 1,000 fjords, carved by glacial cycles over a period of 2.5 million years.
+The best Norway cruises generally feature the fjords without fail.
+The country is home to 1,000 of these, carved by glacial cycles over a period of 2.5 million years.
 The result is winding, u-shaped valleys and crystal-clear waterways that are breathtakingly beautiful.
 Cruise ships regularly visit 10 of these stunning fjords, most notably Geirangerfjord, Aurlandsfjord, Nærøyfjord and Lysefjord, as well as Nordfjord, Sognefjord and Hardangerfjord.
 Nature lovers will be in their element here, as you can hike rolling hills, kayak in limpid waters and climb to the top of towering snow-capped peaks.

-Lying 400km north of the Arctic Circle, Tromsø is one of the most northerly places you can cruise to in Norway.
+Lying 400km north of the Arctic Circle, Tromsø is one of the most northerly places you can take a Norway cruise to.
+Fred.
+Olsen Norway cruises sail here, among other lines.
 Located on the islands of the northern coast, the city is framed by icy plains, fjords and perennial snow-capped peaks – connected to the mainland by a long bridge.
-Tromsø is considered the gateway to the Arctic, but still remains a relatively bustling city with lots of shops and a great dining scene.
+Tromsø is considered the gateway to the Arctic but still remains a relatively bustling city with lots of shops and a great dining scene.
 Top sights include the triangular Tromsø Cathedral and the Storsteinen, which climbs to the top of Mount Storsteinen and offers incredible views of the city and surroundings.
-Visit in winter for dark skies and the chance to spot the magical aurora borealis, or visit in summer for the famous midnight sun.
+Take an Arctic cruise in winter for dark skies and the chance to spot the magical aurora borealis, or visit in summer for the famous midnight sun.

-Svalbard is a Norwegian archipelago between the mainland and the North Pole and is a firm fixture with northern expedition cruises.
+Svalbard is a Norwegian archipelago between the mainland and the North Pole and is a firm fixture with northern expedition cruises in Norway.
 Svalbard is the Arctic exactly as you imagine it, vast snowy plains, glaciers, remote wildernesses and the occasional tiny settlement.
-The islands are perfect for wildlife watching – home to polar bears, Arctic foxes, walruses, seabirds and blue whales – in fact, polar bears outnumber humans.
+Anyone keen on Norway cruises for wildlife watching opportunities shouldn't miss this stop.
+The islands are home to polar bears, Arctic foxes, walruses, seabirds and blue whales – in fact, polar bears outnumber humans.
 The biggest island in Svalbard is Spitsbergen, where most tourists visit to see the beautiful northern lights (in winter) and eternal daylight of the midnight sun (in summer).

 See the Northern Lights

 Norway is the perfect destination to tick the northern lights off your bucket list.
-The lights are most visible in winter when the skies are at their darkest and are visible from both Tromsø and Svalbard (popular cruise destinations).
+The lights are most visible in winter when the skies are at their darkest and are visible from popular Norway cruise destinations Tromsø and Svalbard.

 …Or Midnight Sun

-Visiting in summer?
+Cruising around Norway in summer?
 Never fear, as while you won’t see the northern lights you can experience the equally famous midnight sun.
-The midnight sun is a natural phenomenon that occurs north of the Arctic Circle (Svalbard and Tromsø) where the sun never sets and the skies remain bright for 24 hours a day.
+The midnight sun is a natural phenomenon that occurs north of the Arctic Circle (head to Svalbard and Tromsø) where the sun never sets and the skies remain bright for 24 hours a day.
 Remember to pack your sleeping mask.

 Eat like a local

 Norwegians have some pretty delicious food – salty smoked salmon, hot cinnamon buns, Atlantic ‘skrei’ cod, wild berries.
 Make sure to head to a local café or grab lunch in a traditional restaurant.
-Those feeling adventurous should try reindeer – trust us, it’s delicious.
+Those feeling adventurous on cruises around Norway should try reindeer – trust us, it’s delicious.

 Norwegians were declared the happiest people in the world in 2017 and we have a feeling it’s because of the outstanding natural beauty on their doorsteps.
-Embrace the local life and take a hike, swim in a cool lake or hike ride through mountains.
+On your Norway cruise be sure to step shore - embrace the local life and take a hike, swim in a cool lake or hike ride through mountains.
 Even Oslo has the surrounding Oslofjords, where residents head for swimming, skiing and boating.